 5. Reduce inflammation

 Many oils have anti-inflammatory properties which can control irritation after the use of popular antiaging treatments like retinol or AHAs.
 Oils like Argan and Tea tree oils actually treat acne because of their antibacterial properties which treat inflammatory acne.
-Using Jojoba oil which is almost identical to sebum produced by the skin, reduces oil production and is a great addition to your regimen if you are using a topical acne treatment.
+Using Jojoba oil which is almost identical to the sebum produced by the skin, reduces oil production and is a great addition to your regimen if you are using a topical acne treatment.

 How to choose a facial oil